 - Teachers and Students must submit an online application by Friday, January 19th, 2018 to be eligible to participate.

 - Teachers and Students are strongly encouraged to download and review the Student Study Guide and the Participant Guide.
 Questions about student participation should be directed to Program Coordinator, Kari Gardey.

 - Community organizations and individuals are encouraged to support participating students by making a donation and/or attending the competition.
-Donation and registration options for adults are available below.
+Donation and registration options for adults are available online.